 With this concluded the program of presentations held by scientists coming from various academic disciplines.
 The last item on the agenda was the establishment of an interdisciplinary permanent workgroup “Historische Rechtsextremismusforschung” (“Historic Research On Right-Wing Extremism”).
 This process was chaired by Sebastian Bischoff (University of Paderborn) and attended by 60 participants.
 It quickly became clear that the expectations of the participants differed.
 Therefore, a structured discussion of the needs, topics, disciplines and methodology was hampered, but the different expectations and proposals were recorded in writing and pooled in the aftermath of this workshop.
 The only two definite results was the creation of a mailing-list and a website.
 All other ideas are subject to further internal discussion by the participants.

-Mr Maximilian Kreter is an Early Career Researcher Fellow at CARR and a doctoral candidate at the Hannah Arendt Institute for Research on Totalitarianism at University of Technology Dresden.
+Mr Maximilian Kreter is a Doctoral Fellow at CARR and a doctoral candidate at the Hannah Arendt Institute for Research on Totalitarianism at University of Technology Dresden.
 His profile can be found here:

 © Maximilian Kreter.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).